“Are you sure someone else has landed?” It was the first time I heard Kiko sound seriously nervous.

 She looked and sounded like Rei, all except those petrifying red eyes.

-I slowly put the knife down and she came up and grabbed my hand to lead me outside where people continued to frantically run away.
+I slowly put the knife down and she came up and grabbed my hand to lead me outside where the chaos was still in full motion.

 “Give her to me,” she said “I took all the kids up the mountain and I can take her there.”